 There has been a longstanding diplomatic dispute between the DRC and Angola regarding boundaries in the lower half of the Gulf of Guinea, a border area which is rich in oil and diamonds.
 In 2007, a bilateral meeting between representatives of both countries was held with the intention of resolving this dispute.
-A team from the former colonial powers, Portugal and Belgium, demarcated the border of approximately 2,500 kilometres, which was ratified by the AU.
+A team from the former colonial powers, Portugal and Belgium, demarcated the border of approximately 2,500 kilometres, which was ratified by the African Union.
 However, the DRC has since made claims in relation to oil deposits in the Gulf of Guinea that were allocated to Angola under the 2007 demarcation.
 The Government believes that there is no merit in those continuing claims.
-In 2009, another meeting between representatives of both countries reaffirmed their commitment to respecting the borders established during the colonial period.
+In 2009, another meeting between representatives of both countries was held, in which the parties reaffirmed their commitment to respecting the borders established during the colonial period.
 Angola and the DRC remain engaged in dealing with the delimitation and delineation of the disputed maritime areas, in accordance with the 1982 United Nations Convention on the Law of the Sea.

-Thousands of illegal diamond miners and DRC illegal immigrants have been deported from Angola in the past and the DRC subsequently retaliated by expelling thousands of Angolan immigrants to Angola.
+Thousands of illegal diamond miners and DRC illegal immigrants have been deported from Angola in the past and the DRC subsequently retaliated by expelling thousands of Angolan immigrants from the country.
 An agreement is in place between Angola and the DRC to prevent further reprisals.